 A four-track EP that reminds us of great genre-bending performances like those of The Mars Volta, IDLES, and Smashing Pumpkins.
 The production is great, the composition: flawless, and the concept is just captivating.
 It gets a hold of you quickly!

 Guitar, bass, and drums.
 That’s really all you need!
 Of course with the melodic help of a few vocals and synths to add detail and depth.
-This EP is a mix of grunge, punk, and math-rock, a perfect introduction to the band if you haven’t heard of them before.
+This EP BY Polemics is a mix of grunge, punk, and math-rock, a perfect introduction to the band if you haven’t heard of them before.
 Brainy, heavy, and with a pop sensibility, “The Sesh” is what we’ve been expecting this whole time.

-Opening up with title track, “The Sesh” welcomes us aboard with a pair of skipping guitars, and groovy, percussive drums.
+Opening up with the title track, “The Sesh” welcomes us aboard with a pair of skipping guitars, and groovy, percussive drums.
 Math-Rock at its finest.
 Turning up the beat as the song advances, the skipping guitars begin to deliver well-thought dissonances with a small bridge that leads us to the full, heavy beat of the song.
 As I said, guitar, bass, and drums.
 That’s all you need!
 An excellent beginning.
 Wait for the high-reaching vocals at the end!

 Track 2, “Prangering” turns up the heat and the Punk attitude.
 Huge beating drums and a dirty bass present the backbone of the track, while the vocals rage against God knows what (It’s hard to understand the lyrics with all the awesomeness on the back).
 Whole lotta noise, furious guitars, and atomic synths vibrate with a heavy attitude.
 The most energetic track.